nbeaver/cmd_oysters/README.rst

 - Building up a complex ``find`` command by combining simpler examples.

+- Leveraging existing commands without copying and pasting them from online forums.

+- Rapidly finding commands for administering an unfamiliar system.

-More generally, this is intended to be extendable to textual commands and code snippets in general.
+More generally, this is intended to be extendable to interactive textual commands in general, such as ``gnuplot``, ``ipython``, ``irb``,

 ..
 Restarting daemons, changing permissions, shell incompatibility.